-We also get used to delegating responsibility to other people.
-Food, shelter, health care, cars and computers, phones and finance may all be relegated to the care of experts.
-So we never learn to take of these things for ourselves or, if we once knew, we gradually we become unable to do them for ourselves.
+We modern people are accustomed to delegating responsibility to others.
+Food, shelter, health care, cars and computers, phones and finance are mostly relegated to the care of experts.
+So we never learn to take care of these things for ourselves or, if we once knew, we gradually we become unable to do them for ourselves.
 The same is true for self defense.

 It’s not just physical strength or life skills that are affected.
-We can be so well amused that we cannot sustain focus on anything for very long.
-Under stress, or when a difficult or demanding task requires our attention, we cannot focus on it for as long we need to do get it done.
+We can be so well-amused that we cannot sustain focus on anything for very long.
+Under stress, or when a difficult task requires our attention, we cannot focus on it for as long we need to to get it done.

 It is better to be strong than to be weak.
-It is good to be able to focus our minds and channel our emotions when we need to.
+To focus our minds and channel our emotions when we need to.

 Our work, school, sports, family life and relationships with others all benefit from our karate training.
 This is true in every case.
 There are no exceptions.
 If you do the work you will get the results.

 In karate we sometimes use the word ‘zanshin.’
-It is a Japanese word that is used in martial arts.
+It is a Japanese word used in many martial arts.
 Sometimes people think zanshin is mystical, obscure and hard to understand.
 It is not.
-It means ‘continuing mind’ – a state of mind that does not jump around from object to object like a puppy chasing squirrels; a state of mind that does not come to rest on one thing, oblivious about everything else.
+It means ‘continuing mind’ – a state of mind that does not jump around from object to object like a dog chasing squirrels; a state of mind that does not come to rest on one thing, oblivious to everything else.

 It is a state of continuing awareness, present without being stuck, open without being vague, aware of what is present and at the same time sensing the emerging possibilities in each changing moment.

-We already have a lot of ability.
-If you do anything that is difficult and demanding – in work or sports in music or anything skillful – you are already developing it.
+If you do anything that is difficult and demanding – in work or sports in music or anything skillful – you are developing zanshin.

-We all have some strength and some balance, some speed and some skills when we start training in karate – and we develop all those in every class, as we gradually increase the level of challenge that is right for each student.
+We all have some strength and balance, some speed and skills when we start training in karate.
+We can deepen them in every class, as we gradually increase the level of challenge, in a way that is right for each student.